lunal1ght/kleem_test/README.md

 `KLEEM` is a verification machine for multithreaded programs built on top of the LLVM compiler infrastructure.
 Currently, there are five primary components:

   1. The core symbolic virtual machine engine supporting multithread (pthread); this is responsible for executing LLVM bitcode modules with support for symbolic values.
-This is comprised of the code in lib/.
+This is comprised of the code in lib/.ya blya travoman

   2. A constraint encoder supporting transforming a multithread trace to constraint formulas, which symbolically captures all schedules under a fixed input.